TRAVEL STORY

 In 1840, the territory was made a crown colony with a legislature and a motto.
 Sub Umbra Floreo — “I flower in the shade”— is a poignant motto that seems to refer equally to the shaded, flowery forests, to the marginal state of the colony relative to London, and to the dark conditions by which this, and virtually all colonial lands, produced wealth for others.

-An excursion into history goes better than some of our expeditions in current time.
+An excursion into history goes more smoothly than some of our expeditions in current time.
 We learn that after the Maya, there was another failed human endeavor in this land.
-The tall, red, fine–grained mahoganies sought by seventeenth century British woodcutters were found growing abundantly in Belize because fifth-century Maya farmers had planted them in great bands to cool the soils of the permanent, terrace fields, they had recently invented to feed the growing population of the ceremonial centers.
+The tall, red, fine–grained mahoganies sought by seventeenth century British woodcutters were found growing abundantly in Belize because fifth-century Maya farmers had planted them in great bands to cool the soils of the permanent terrace fields that they had recently invented to feed the growing population of the ceremonial centers.21

-After the cities declined and Maya farmers returned to shifting–field milpa farming, the mahoganies continued growing in size until Europeans made them the raison d'etre of British Honduras whose coat of arms was a shield held by a brace of woodcutters, axes in hand.
-(The lovely wood could be made into Chippendale sideboards, paneled railroad coaches, dining tables, and beautiful desks.)
-Spain and England endlessly bickered endlessly over the endeavor, finally agreeing that British woodcutters could harvest trees but could not own land.
-To reach this solution, neither empire consulted Guatemala and until quite recently maps on the walls of Guatemalan diplomats showed Belize as the easternmost province of their country.
-The arrangement did please the British loggers and export merchants, however, who were interested only in extracting fortunes from the land.
+After the cities declined and Maya farmers returned to shifting–field milpa farming, the mahoganies continued growing in size until Europeans made them the raison d’etre of British Honduras, whose coat of arms was a shield held by a brace of woodcutters, axes in hand.
+(The lovely wood was prized for making Chippendale sideboards, paneled railroad coaches, elegant dining tables and desks.)
+Spain and England bickered endlessly over the endeavor, finally agreeing that British woodcutters could harvest trees but could not own land.
+To reach this solution, neither empire consulted Guatemala and until quite recently maps on the walls of Guatemalan diplomats showed the Belizean territory as the easternmost province of their country.
+The arrangement did please the British loggers and export merchants whose interest was in extracting fortunes from the land.

-The settlements of Baymen (as British loggers called themselves), remained raw frontier camps where the only formal code of behavior, drawn up in 1765 by Rear Admiral Sir William Burnaby on a visit from Jamaica, included this rule: “No kidnapping, that is, press gang methods of recruiting, except for pilots for one trip only.”
-The Burnaby Code prevailed until 1840 when, partly in response to conditions described by visitors as “anarchy,” the territory was made a crown colony with a legislature and a motto.
-Sub Umbra Floreo — “I flower in the shade”— is a poignant motto that seems to refer equally to the shaded, flowery forests, to the marginal state of the colony relative to London, and to the dark conditions by which this, and virtually all colonial lands, produced wealth for others.
+The settlements of Baymen (as British loggers called themselves) remained raw frontier camps where the only formal code of behavior, drawn up in 1765 by Rear Admiral Sir William Burnaby on a visit from Jamaica, included this rule: “No kidnapping, that is, press gang methods of recruiting, except for pilots for one trip only.”
+The Burnaby Code prevailed until 1840 when, partly in response to conditions described by visitors as “anarchy,” the territory was made a crown colony with a legislature and a motto: Sub Umbra Floreo, which means “I flower in the shade.”
+The poignant motto seems to refer equally to the shaded, flowery forests, to the marginal state of the colony relative to London, and to the horrific conditions by which this, and virtually all colonial lands, produced wealth for others.

-Finding no indigenous labor force in Belize, the 18th century logging merchants followed the enslaved labor model of West Indian plantations.
-Enslaved people were brought from Jamaica as early as 1724; they were most likely people originally from present–day Nigeria, the Congo, and Angola.
-As loggers, their work took place in remote forests from which escape to Yucatan and Guatemala was possible and as a result the timber captains created conditions somewhat less brutal than those in the West Indies.
-Merchant records say that “there were no whip drivers, and the liberties found in forestry work, the isolation and lack of constant control, contrast sharply with the labor gangs on the sugar estates.”
-A history published in 1968 by Her Majesty's Stationery Office even claimed that a “rough comradeship existed between black and white” in British Honduras, that “a free man could not live better than the well treated slave.”
+Finding no indigenous labor force in Belize, the eighteenth-century logging merchants followed the enslaved labor model of West Indian plantations.
+Enslaved people were brought from Jamaica as early as 1724; they were most likely people originally from present–day Nigeria, Congo, and Angola.
+As loggers, their work took place in remote forests from which escape to Yucatán and Guatemala was possible and as a result the timber captains created conditions somewhat less brutal than those in the West Indies.
+Merchant records say that “there were no whip drivers, and the liberties found in forestry work, the isolation and lack of constant control, contrast sharply with the labor gangs on the sugar estates.”22 A history published in 1968 by Her Majesty’s Stationery Office even claimed that a “rough comradeship existed between black and white” in British Honduras, and that “a free man could not live better than the well-treated slave.”
 On this subject, however, the definitive judgment was made by the enslaved workers themselves whose responses to their life conditions included frequent escapes, suicide, high abortion rates among women who chose not to bring babies into such a world, numerous revolts, and after abolition, migration in hearty numbers over the borders.

 At the turn of the century, as the mahogany market remained sluggish and logging was mechanized, the prolonged failure to create an infrastructure, a diversified economy, and a social order, came home to roost.
 In response to widespread unemployment, the colonial government created a few small relief programs, but as absentee merchants controlled the legislature, relief monies were commonly distributed for such things as building new sawmills.
-Only in the 1950s, with the rise of a working class independence movement, did a government at last emerge that took the well–being of local inhabitants as its primary mission.
-Now, the past is being slowly shed.
-In 1991, ten years after independence, agriculture is one of the most promising sources of national income, but although Belize has high unemployment, centuries of colonial laws that hindered planting and denied land to Creoles have produced a great number of citizens who have no tradition of farming.
+Only in the 1950s, with the rise of a working class independence movement, did a government at last emerge that had the well–being of local inhabitants as its primary mission.
+Now, the past is being shed.
+By1991, ten years after independence, agriculture was among the most promising sources of national income, but although Belize has high unemployment, centuries of colonial laws that hindered planting and denied land to Creole peoples have produced a great number of citizens who have no tradition of farming.
 Agriculture is further arrested because a handful of absentee foreign owners hold fifty percent of arable land and choose to leave it idle.

-A land tax, meant to stimulate such landowners to sell or develop their land in ways beneficial to the country, had disastrous results: owners elected an exemption for improving a fraction of their holding.
+A land tax, meant to stimulate such landowners to sell or develop their land in ways beneficial to the country, had disastrous results initially: owners arranged an exemption for improving a fraction of their holdings.
 Virtually no tax was produced, and one such “improvement” was the clear–cutting of the handsome forest that bordered the Hummingbird Highway.
-As for the logged–out mahogany stands of Belize, however, Algar Greggs reports that the Kekchi Maya farmers are successfully restoring mahoganies in the Chiquibul Forest Reserve.
+As for the logged–out mahogany stands of Belize, however, Algar Gregg reports that the Kekchi Maya farmers are successfully restoring mahoganies in the Chiquibul Forest Reserve.
 Along with corn, they drop mahogany seeds into their planting rows; several years later, when they abandon these fields for others, saplings are rising above the harvested stalks.
+[See end note links for an update on the Belizean economy and agriculture.]

 A window on the park